LishuGupta652/GeoAttend/Readme.md

     access.

 -   **One User Per Device:** Restricting users to one device per account can help prevent unauthorized access and improve attendance accuracy.

+# Problem why this project is not possible on Web App (PWA) ?

+-   Web app can't access location in background / when screen is off / when app is closed / when app is not in use / when app is not in foreground / when app is not in focus.

 # Report a Bug